my-devices/sdk/WebTunnel/WebTunnelAgent/README.md

 #### webtunnel.deviceVersion

-This optional property can be used to set the device `version` property shown in the Remote Manager device page (and optionally dashboard, if configured).
+This optional property can be used to set the device `version` property shown in the macchina.io REMOTE device page (and optionally dashboard, if configured).
 It's intended to report the device's firmware version number or something equivalent.

-Note that if enabled, this will cause the device `version` property to be set every time `WebTunnelAgent` connects to the Remote Manager, therefore overwriting any changes made in the Remote Manager's web interface, shell or API.
+Note that if enabled, this will cause the device `version` property to be set every time `WebTunnelAgent` connects to the macchina.io REMOTE, therefore overwriting any changes made in the macchina.io REMOTE web interface, shell or API.

 #### webtunnel.userAgent

-This optional property can be used to set the device `userAgent` property shown in the Remote Manager device page.
+This optional property can be used to set the device `userAgent` property shown in the macchina.io REMOTE device page.

 #### webtunnel.host